sedos-project/organization/docs/visitor/model/gui.md

 In this part of the GUI, the structure of the data can be displayed graphically to build a better understanding of how the data is related.

-<ins>First of all there are five different sectors that are considered in the data:</ins>
+<ins>First of all, there are five different sectors that are considered in the data:</ins>

 - transport
 - heat